jedevc/fyp-report/report.md

 strings to a weighted list of characters.
 From this, we can traverse over the mapping, to produce a final word.
 The algorithm is described as follows:

-- Initialize $s$ to the empty string
+- Initialise $s$ to the empty string
 - Loop:
   - Take the $k$ last characters of $s$ (if the length of $s$ is less than $k$ left-pad it with the empty character)